ComboStrap/dokuwiki-docker/README.md

 last request cpu:     0.00
 last request memory:  0
 ```

+The status endpoint is available only from localhost (ie ip 127.0.0.1) for security reason
+therefore you need to run it via `docker exec`

 For the documentation over the data and usage, see the [configuration file](resources/conf/php-fpm/www.conf)